ElliotHYLee/AIDrone/readme.md

 ## Problem Setup

-Stage 1: Show NN can perform PID less than equal to the performance of PID controller.
+Stage 1: Show NN can perform PID less than equal to the performance of PID controller. <br>
 Stage 2: Show Q-learning can optimize NN structure.